stmugisha/stmugisha.github.io/_posts/2014-3-3-Hello-World.md

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below). test drop pagination text chunk preview.
+Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Test drop pagination text chunk preview.

 ![_config.yml]({{ site.baseurl }}/images/config.png)